willfurnass/sheffield_hpc/FAQs.rst

 .. tabs::

    .. group-tab:: Stanage
-        The maximum run time for Bessemer is 168 hours.
+        The maximum run time for Stanage is 96 hours.

-        You can get an estimate for when your job will run on Bessemer using:
+        You can get an estimate for when your job will run on Stanage using:

         .. code-block:: console